 As the years passed, Freud saw many patients using the couch helping him to develop many of his famous theories about how the mind works.
 He even continued to see patients up to the year before his death.
 Over time, other psychoanalysts began to use the couch as a part of their practices, as well.

-However, the couch still remained a fixture in pop culture because of the fact that it continued to appear in cartoons and TV shows, such as The Sopranos.
+Even today, the couch still remained a fixture in pop culture and appears regularly in cartoons and TV shows, such as The Sopranos and Curb Your Enthusiasm.
 The couch was used as a symbol to establish the dynamic of the relationship between a psychiatrist and his patient, even if the patient opted not to lie down on it during therapy.

 What Makes a Couch Comfortable?

-Much of the comfort of a sofa depends on what you fill it with.
-To make a comfortable couch, you need a soft but supportive filling, such as poly foam.
+Much of the comfort of a sofa depends on filling.
+To make a comfortable couch, you need both a soft and supportive filling.
 Poly foam is used by many mattress manufacturers.
 It is designed to compress and rebound, providing the support that you need while automatically adjusting to the contours of your body.
 Other fillings, such as natural latex, are also highly recommended in order to create a comfortable couch.
 And filling such as down or wool can add a layer of softness for a luxurious feel.

 As seen in Freud’s selection of Persian carpets and velvet pillows, a soft fabric is very important for making a couch seem comfortable.
 Upholstery fabrics, such as organic cotton and other stylishly woven fabrics, can provide the comfort that you are looking for.
 Such fabrics also provide warmth during the cooler months as you recline on your new sofa.